AdaCore/gnatstudio/docs/users_guide/projects.rst

 application, for example to find out whether a subprogram can be changed and where it is currently called.

-Such a setup can be achieved through project extentions.
+Such a setup can be achieved through project extensions.
 These are special types of projects that inherit most of their attributes and source files from another project and can have, in their source directories, some source files that hide those inherited from the original project.

-When compiling such projects, the compiler puts the newly created project files in the extention project's directory and leaves the original directory untouched.
+When compiling such projects, the compiler puts the newly created project files in the extension project's directory and leaves the original directory untouched.
 As a result, the original project can be shared read-only among several developers (for example, the original project will often be the result of a nightly build of the application).

-Creating project extentions
+Creating project extensions
 ---------------------------

-The project wizard allows you to create extention projects.
+The project wizard allows you to create extension projects.
 Select an empty directory (which is created if it doesn't exist) as well as a list of initial source files.
 (New files can also be added later.)
 GPS will copy the selected source files to the directory and create a number of project